thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2025-11-10-product-craft.md

 - **Meeting summaries and updates** — Recaps, decision logs, and sprint notes can all be handled by generative tools.
 - **Data analysis** — Once a slow dance with spreadsheets and SQL can now be performed through natural language prompts.

-These are the *portrait-painter* parts of our craft — the ones that rely on precision, consistency, and discipline rather than creativity or judgment.
+These are the *portrait-painting* parts of our craft — the ones that rely on precision, consistency, and discipline rather than creativity or judgment.

 And just as photography freed painters from painting portraits for the rich, AI is freeing product managers from this layer of administrative labor.
 We’re being unshackled from our utilitarian past.